brigitte-bigi/Whakerexa/README.md

 - Added HTML documentation of the CSS frameworks
 - Added a CSS/JS framework for playing a video in a popup dialog

-## Version 0.2 - latest
+## Version 0.2 - latest stable

+- Added code.css, a set of colors for highlighting source code.
 - Added menu.css, a solution for an accessible responsive sticky menubar
 - Added layout.css, a set of classes to easily organize HTML content
-- Added accordion.js
+- Added accordion.js which must be added when using "rise-panel"
-- Added code.css

 ## Version 0.3 - develop

 - Changed some colors of code.css
 - Added variable 'border-radius' in wexa.css
+- Modified details/summary to act and look like buttons
+- The "rise-panel/accordion" is deprecated (HTML-3), use HTML-5 details/summary instead

 ## to do:

 - documentation of layouts
-- in layout: horizontal cards, the rise-panel (accordion) based on details/summary elements instead of article element.
+- in layout: horizontal cards
+- add dialogs: information, warning, error, question.